openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 - Ashling: Project leadership, leadership of integration & installer.
 - Embecosm: packaged GCC compiler tool chain.
-- ...

 ## Project manager (PM)

-Hugh O'Keeffe, Ashling (TBC)
+Hugh O'Keeffe, Ashling will provide leadership, but this will require a full-time experienced project manager to see the project through to completion.

 ## Technical project leader(s) (TPLs)